Frequently Asked Questions

 3. Planting: Use a well-draining soil mix and place seeds on the surface (they need light to germinate).

-5. Development: Seedlings will take 4-7 years to reach full fruit production.
+5. Development: Seedlings will take 4-7 years on average to reach full fruit production.

 Planting and Support Structures 🪵